lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

-1. **Availability**: Are the data/software/methods accessible and understandable in a way that would allow an informed researcher in the same of close enought field to reproduce and/or verify the results underlying the claims?
+1. **Availability**: Are the data/software/methods accessible and understandable in a way that would allow an informed researcher in the same or close field to reproduce and/or verify the results underlying the claims?
 Note that this doesn't mean that as a reviewer, I will necessarily try to repeat the whole analysis (that would be too time consuming indeed).
 But, conversely, a submission without data/software will be reviewed (and rejected, or more appropriately send back for completion) in matters of minutes.
-Are the data available in a public repository that guarantees that it will remain accessible, such as a subject-specific or, non is available a generic repo (such as [zenodo](https://zenodo.org/) or [figshare](https://figshare.com/), ...), an institutional repository (we have [Apollo](https://www.repository.cam.ac.uk/) at
+Are the data available in a public repository that guarantees that it will remain accessible, such as a subject-specific or, if none is available a generic repository (such as [zenodo](https://zenodo.org/) or [figshare](https://figshare.com/), ...), an institutional repository (we have [Apollo](https://www.repository.cam.ac.uk/) at